md3756/tutorial-elk/README.md

 ___
 - ## Technical Details ##
 	- including json header in curl
-		- if a header of “content-type: application/json” included in curl, there is no need to include json filter plugin, parsing occurs automatically (this is one example of versatility of logstash; there are multiple locations to include options that complete the same task)
+		- if a header of "content-type: application/json" included in curl, there is no need to include json filter plugin, parsing occurs automatically (this is one example of versatility of logstash; there are multiple locations to include options that complete the same task)
-		- including header of “content-type: application/json” will also remove the message field; which may restrict some options, such as the custom ruby script that parses json (to keep the message field, do not include the header)
+		- including header of "content-type: application/json" will also remove the message field; which may restrict some options, such as the custom ruby script that parses json (to keep the message field, do not include the header)
 		- the header will also cause only the first object in a file to be parsed (if planning to upload multiple items while also including header, wrapping the objects in a dummy array and including the split filter in the logstash pipeline is a robust workaround)
 ___
 - ## Notes ##